Eeva1/h4-Pubkey.trust-to-blockchain/README.md

-## Communications using public-key cryptography
+Pro## Communications using public-key cryptography

 - symmetric algorithm is like a safe and the key is the combination
 - Diffie and Hellman in 1976 described public-key cryptgraphy.